Search Sitemap

 Locusta migratoriaLilium grandiflorum

-meiosis: diakinesis in Locustameiosis: diakinesis in Lilium
+meiosis: diakinesis in Lilium

-At diakinesis [Gr. dia = apart; Gr. kinein = to move] the chromatides that we in a crossing-over are entangling.
+At diakinesis (Gr. dia = apart; Gr. kinein = to move) the chromatides that we in a crossing-over are entangling.
 Since the chromatides deiverge the chiasmata become clearly apparent.
 Nuclear membrane and nucleoli completely disappear.
 The spindle arises: from each centrosomes (in animal cells) at the poles microtubules 'grow'.
 Some microtubules anchor to the kinetochores of the chromosomes.
 The shortening and thickening of the chromatides proceeds.